 Next shown is the actual survival curves.
 Notice red and blue lines have highest survival.

 Another cool quote from the article:

 “People who were overweight at 51 years of age and remained overweight through age 77 years had the lowest mortality risk.”

 Baseline (at age 51) Normal weight, overweight and class 1 obesity (BMI 18.5 through 34.9) were not associated with significant increases in mortality risk.”

 But don’t think that weight gain is harmless.
 It isn’t.
 IF you continue to have weight gain after age 51, in a faster upward trajectory than average, then it does lower future survival.

 Another fun fact.
-The average man at age 51 is weight 184 pounds, height of 70 inches, and has a BMI of 26.6.
-The average woman at age 51 is weight 155 pounds and height 64 inches with a BMI of 26.6.
-So Both men and women with average BMI of 26.6 that is extremely close to the healthiest BMI of 27.3 ?
+The average man at age 51 weighs 184 pounds and is 70 inches tall and has a BMI of 26.6.
+The average woman at age 51 weighs 155 pounds and is 64 inches tall with a BMI of 26.6.
+So Both men and women with an average BMI of 26.6 are extremely close to the healthiest BMI of 27.3 ?
 Is that a coincidence?
 Maybe it’s Nature.
 Maybe what happens to our weight as we age, is inherited genes at work, and our population’s weight average is showing biologic wisdom.

 Other Posts about Body Mass Index and Weight and Height Charts

 - Full index of ALL our posts on Diets